satfra/DiFfRG-introduction/slides.md

 3. Define *kernels* and *parameters* for C++ code

-4. Derive flow equations and use `MakeKernel[kernel, parameters, expression]` to generate an *integrator*.
+5. Derive flow equations and project using `TensorBases`.

+4. Use `MakeKernel[kernel, parameters, expression]` to generate an *integrator* class.

 5. Use `MakeFlowClass[name, kernels]` to generate a class that manages all integrators.
 </v-clicks>